deventon/clockodo-cli/readme.md

 If you have set up your Jira integration, you can start a clock based on your currently checked out Git branch.
 This will parse a jira ticket key, query the ticket name and use that as a description for your entry.
 There is some additional behaviour happening in the background:

 - If your task is a sub task, it will use the parent
-- If your task has a linked epic, it will use a custom field to map it to a Clockodo projectId.
-This will probably not work without custom configuration and will later be replaced by name matching a project.
+- If your task has a linked epic, it will query your clockodo projects for an exact name match.
+If there is no project, you can create one now by confirming.

 ## Meetings